Dental Career

 Staff frustration may be your first sign of trouble.
 Pay attention to bad vibes in the office.
 Does your assistant complain that her coworkers keep forgetting to turn off the pano at the end of the day?
 Do your hygienists grumble about blunt instruments?
 Have patients griped about excessive wait times?

-Every one of these complaints reflects an organization breakdown.
-It may take a staff meeting or two but take the time to address each of these concerns and put a system in place to address them.
+Every one of these complaints reflects an organizational breakdown.
+It may take a staff meeting or two, but take the time to address each of these concerns and implement a system to address it.
 Being proactive about areas of friction will pay dividends!

 Also, take note of any areas that seem to have trouble staying stocked.
-From your supply closet to your nitrous tanks, be sure there are systems in place to keep everything properly stocked.
+From your supply closet to your nitrous tanks, be sure there are systems to keep everything adequately stocked.
 And notice expiration dates!
-It’s one thing to make sure there are lots of anesthetic carpules in your operatory, but quite another to make sure you’re using the oldest materials first to prevent them from aging out.
-(The popular restaurant philosophy of “first in, first out” really comes in handy here!)
+It’s one thing to ensure there are lots of anesthetic carpules in your operatory, but quite another to make sure you’re using the oldest materials first to prevent them from aging out.
+(The popular restaurant philosophy of “first in, first out” is handy here!)

 Is your equipment always running in top condition?
-If you’re constantly struggling with overloaded ultrasonic baths, leaking autoclaves, or improperly dried instruments in your drawers, you have a problem with your systems.
+If you’re constantly struggling with overloaded ultrasonic baths, leaking autoclaves, or improperly dried instruments in your drawers, you have a system problem.
 Where can you relieve traffic jams in the flow of instruments and materials in your office?
-There are a million tiny cogs that all need to function smoothly together to achieve a truly efficient dental practice.
+A million tiny cogs must function smoothly together to achieve a truly efficient dental practice.

 How CDP Helps Our Doctors Achieve Organization Efficiency

 As administrative and organizational experts, Community Dental Partners pride ourselves on the efficiency and efficacy of our systems.
 We’ve had years to craft considered systems and address areas where they fell short.
 That means CDP doctors benefit from our years of experience.
-Instead of struggling through months or years of trial and error, and learning painful lessons when bad systems ultimately fail, our dentists can focus on patients while we take care of making sure the supply closet stays stocked!
+Instead of struggling through months or years of trial and error and learning painful lessons when inadequate systems ultimately fail, our dentists can focus on patients while we ensure the supply closet stays stocked!

-From our concierge services to equipment ordering and maintenance, we’ve got you covered.
-Our main purpose is to take as many non-clinical tasks off our dentists’ plates as possible.
-Schedule a call with a Recruiting Manager to learn more about how we can make your day run as smoothly as possible in your great dental career at CDP!
+We’ve got you covered, from our concierge services to equipment ordering and maintenance.
+Our primary purpose is to take as many non-clinical tasks off our dentists’ plates as possible.
+Schedule a call with a Hiring Manager to learn how we can make your day run as smoothly as possible in your great dental career at CDP!

 Speak with our recruiting team!
 Schedule your call!